aschneeberger/table-for-fortran/README.md

 ### From existing data

-A table can be created from existing data by using the `create_table` function.
+A table can be created from existing data with the `create_table` function.

 __Example__
 ````Fortran